iampondie/iampondie.github.io/_posts/2025-09-25-sad-poetry.md

 ---
 layout: post
 title: The sad poetry archive
-subtitle: This was all I had for a long old time.
+subtitle: This was all there was for a long old time.
 cover-img: https://images.unsplash.com/photo-1654440243440-c63ee3cc6bb4
 thumbnail-img:
 share-img: https://images.unsplash.com/photo-1681375020549-b6c39cb7cd51